The Hypnotic Eye: Plot

-A beautiful young woman comes into her kitchen rubbing shampoo or product into her hair, lights a gas burner on her stove and bends over it as if it were the sink, then rises up screaming with her hair on fire.
-Later, doctors and police tend her, and Detective Dave Kennedy ask her why she did it.
-She doesn’t remember.
-He lies that her looks will be restored, and she thanks God and dies.
-She is the first fatality of eleven women, all beautiful, who have mutilated their faces in the past few months, and the police are baffled about whether there is a common cause.
+A young woman enters her kitchen rubbing shampoo into her hair, lights a gas burner on her stove and bends over it as if it were the sink, and sets her hair on fire.
+Later, doctors and police tend her, and Detective Dave Kennedy asks why she did it.
+She does not remember and soon dies.
+In the next months, ten more women mutilate their faces.
 Dave consults his psychiatrist friend Dr. Philip Hecht, who is an expert on hypnosis and disapproves of its use on the stage.

-Dave, his girlfriend Marcia Blaine and her friend Dodie Wilson go to see the stage show of the famous hypnotist Desmond.
-Dave does not believe in hypnotism and thinks the men who are hypnotized into various abnormal states are stooges.
-Desmond calls for three women volunteers, and his lovely assistant Justine chooses two of them for him, including Dodie.
-Desmond hypnotizes her into becoming rigid as a board and levitates her.
-But before he brings her out of it, he whispers something in her ear.
-Dave tries to get Dodie to say she was faking; she denies this, won’t go for coffee with them and goes back into the theater when they leave.
+Dave, his girlfriend Marcia Blaine and her friend Dodie Wilson go to see the stage show of hypnotist Desmond.
+Dave, however, does not believe in hypnotism.
+Desmond calls for three women volunteers, and his assistant Justine chooses two of them, including Dodie.
+Desmond hypnotizes Dodie into becoming rigid as a board and levitates her.
+Before bringing Dodie out of it, he whispers something in her ear.
+Dave tries to get Dodie to say she was faking; she denies this, will not accompany them for coffee and returns to the theater when they leave.
 Later, at home, she pours acid instead of lotion into her washbasin, and applies it to her face.

-Dave and Marcia question her in the hospital, and find that she has forgotten how her terrible facial burns happened.
+Dave and Marcia question her in the hospital, and find that she forgot how her burns happened.
 Marcia begins to wonder if hypnotic suggestion from Desmond is the common cause of the mutilations.
-She goes back to the theater alone to investigate, and is chosen by Justine’s significant look at Desmond as a volunteer.
-When beginning to hypnotize her, he uses an eyeball-shaped device he holds up in the palm of his hand, with concentric circles of flashing light.
+She returns to the theater to investigate, and is chosen by Justine as a volunteer for Desmond.
+When beginning to hypnotize her, he uses a device with concentric circles of flashing light.
 Marcia closes her eyes before he tells her to and is not hypnotized.